telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview.md

 > If you are using **Visual Studio 2022**, ensure that the `Platform target` of your `Report Library` project is not set to `x86`, or you won't be able to preview your reports.
 This is because **Visual Studio 2022** is a 64-bit application and, by design, `.NET` does not allow mixing 32-bit and 64-bit assemblies in the same process.

+## Opening Reports in the Designer

+Double-click on the report type in the [Visual Studio Solution Explorer](https://learn.microsoft.com/en-us/visualstudio/ide/use-solution-explorer?view=vs-2022) to invoke the Visual Studio Report Designer and open the corresponding report for editing.

 ## Working with Code

 All Telerik Reporting CS/VB reports, for example, _ReportName.cs_ inherit from the base [Telerik.Reporting.Report](/api/telerik.reporting.report) type.
 The Visual Studio Report Designer generates automatically the code in the `InitializeComponent` method of the _ReportName_ type that resides in the `ReportName.designer.cs` file.
-It is a special method recognized and parsed by the Report Designer to display the report in design time.
+It is a special method recognized and parsed by the Report Designer in order to display the report in design-time.

 You may add custom code to the _ReportName_ type in the `ReportName.cs` file, where you may find by default only the parameterless constructor of the _ReportName_ type.
 For example, you may add [Report Event Handlers]({%slug telerikreporting/using-reports-in-applications/program-the-report-definition/report-events/using-report-events%}), etc.